open-sauced/intro/CONTRIBUTING.md

 #### Method 2: Using Visual Studio Code (VS Code) Go Live Feature

 Once you have cloned the repository to your local machine, you can use VS Code's Go Live feature to run the project locally.
-This feature allows you to launch a local development server and preview your changes in real time in your browser.
+This feature allows you to launch a local development server and preview your changes in real-time in your browser.

-1. **Install Visual Studio Code**: Download and install [Visual Studio Code](https://code.visualstudio.com/).
+1. **Install Visual Studio Code**

+   If you haven't, you can download [Visual Studio Code](https://code.visualstudio.com/) and install it.

-2. **Open the project in VS Code**: Launch VS Code and open the project folder by selecting "File" > "Open Folder" and choosing the project directory.
+2. **Open the project in VS Code**

+   Launch VS Code and open the project folder by selecting "File" > "Open Folder" and choosing the project directory.

-3. **Install the Live Server extension**: In VS Code, navigate to the `Extensions` view (you can press `Ctrl + Shift + X`) and search for "Live Server".
+3. **Install the Live Server extension**

+   In VS Code, click "View" on the top navbar, navigate to the "Extensions" (you can press `Ctrl + Shift + X`), and search for "Live Server".
 Install the Live Server extension by Ritwick Dey.

-4. **Launch the Live Server**: In the opened HTML file, you should see a `Go Live` button in the bottom-right corner of the VS Code window.
+4. **Launch the Live Server**

+   After installing the extension, you should see a `Go Live` button in the bottom-right corner of the VS Code window.
 Click this button to launch the Live Server.

-   This will open your documentation in a new browser tab at a local address (typically `http://127.0.0.1:5500`).
+   It will open the project in a new browser tab at a local address (typically `http://127.0.0.1:5500`).

-5. **Make and Test Changes**: With the Live Server running, you can make changes to the documentation files using VS Code, and the changes will be automatically reflected in your browser.
+5. **Make and Test Changes**

+   With the Live Server running, you can make changes to the using VS Code, and the changes will be automatically reflected in your browser.
 Test your changes thoroughly.

-6. **Stop the Live Server**: When you're done testing or making changes, you can stop the Live Server by clicking the `Exit` button in the VS Code status bar.
+6. **Stop the Live Server**

+   When you're done testing or making changes, you can stop the Live Server by clicking the "Exit" button in the VS Code status bar at the bottom-right corner.

 ## Adding a New Section and Adding it to the Sidebar